 Prince William and Kate Middleton's unusual sleeping arrangements are going viral

-It was this very residence that made headlines recently as Prince William and Kate Middleton's unusual sleeping arrangements were revealed.
+It is their London residence, Kensington Palace's Apartment 1A, that made headlines this week, as Prince William and Kate Middleton's unusual sleeping arrangements at their London abode were revealed.

 Instead of sleeping on the second or third floor of their home, Prince William and Kate Middleton's sleeping arrangements differ due to their unusual bedroom set-up.

-Yes, going against the grain, the Cambridges sleep on the ground floor, with the bedrooms on higher floors reportedly reserved for their staff.
+Yes, going against the grain, the Prince and Princess sleep on the ground floor, with the bedrooms on higher floors reportedly reserved for their staff.

 Opening up about their London residence on True Royalty’s Royal beat, royal expert and author Christopher Warwick explained that Apartment 1A "is not a small house".
 In fact, he explained that it "has 20 rooms from the basement to the attic".